UNDER THE MOUNTAIN

 THE DODUNSKI FAMILY

-Mathias and Apolonia (Paulina) Dodunski married in 1869 in Greblin, the heart of the Kociewian region.
+Mathias and Apolonia (Paulina) Dodunski married in 1869 in Greblin, in the heart of the Kociewian region in northwest Poland.
 They arrived off the ss taupo in New Plymouth with their daughter, Franceszka, and son, Franciszek.

 Dodunski-Duszynski—in the hubbub of embarking on a full immigration ship, keeping an eye on a daughter, a toddler son, and the sadness of a baby’s recent death, no doubt Barbara hovered close to Apolonia.
 The name exchange was a mistake easily made.

 The Dodunski surname is prolific in Taranaki, and the family well-known for farming on Durham Road.
-When Mathias died in 1938, aged 93, he apparently left 67 grandchildren and 76 great-grandchildren.54
+When Mathias died in 1938, aged 93, a descendant listed his 67 grandchildren and 76 great-grandchildren.54

 Apolonia and Mathias Dodunski, shortly before Apolonia died, aged 77, in 1928.